gregorio-project/gregorio/UPGRADE.md

 ### Custom dimension changes

 If you use custom space definitions (`gsp-foo.tex`), the format have changed, and you must rewrite it completely.
-See the new `gsp-default.tex` for an example, and GregorioRef.pdf for documentation.
+See the new `gsp-sample.tex` for an example, and GregorioRef.pdf for documentation.

 ### Color definition